joeyklee/quant-humanists-2019/WEEK_11.md

 Today in Quant Humanists, we chat with Rose Eveleth and wrap up and review what we covered in this class.
 It has been wonderful learning with you this semester!

 ### Guest Speaker: Rose Eveleth
+> Rose Eveleth is a producer, host, reporter and writer based in Berkeley.
+She's dabbled in everything from research on pelagic invertebrates to animations about beer to podcasts about fake tumbleweed farms.
+These days, she explores how humans tangle with science and technology.
+These days she's the producer and host of Flash Forward, a podcast about the future.

 * Rose's Website: http://roseveleth.com/
+* Learn more about here: http://roseveleth.com/about/
 * Selected Readings:
   * [Facing Tomorrow's High-Tech School Surveillance](https://motherboard.vice.com/en_us/article/j53ba3/facial-recognition-school-surveillance-v25n3)
   * [The limits of empathy](https://www.topic.com/the-limits-of-empathy/)